MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -AllowNetworkProtectionDownLevel

-Specifies whether to allow network protection to be set to Enabled or Audit Mode on Windows versions before 1709.
+Specifies whether to allow network protection to be set to Enabled or Audit Mode on Windows versions
+before 1709.
+Valid values are:

+- $true: Allow network protection to be set to Enabled or Audit Mode on Windows v1709 or earlier.
+- $false: Don't allow network protection to be set to Enabled or Audit Mode on Windows v1709 or
+earlier.

 ```yaml
 Type: Boolean